Thai Massage therapy and placebo – what’s the connection?

-Officially massage therapists, at least in the US and in several European countries, cannot claim that massage therapy heals anything.
+Officially Thai Massage therapists, at least in the US and in several European countries, cannot claim that their therapy heals anything.

-However most of us who have been in this profession for a while have seen with our own eyes that our clients can and do get better, sometimes dramatically so.
+But most of us who have been in the Thai Massage profession for a while have seen with our own eyes that our clients can and do get better, sometimes dramatically so.

 This does not happen all the time which is not too surprising since there is not a single healing or medical modality that has a 100% success rate.